 Instructions

-- Pat the salmon dry with paper towels and season the fillets with salt, pepper, and paprika.
-Then mince/grate the ginger and garlic.
+- Pat the salmon dry with paper towels.
+Season the fillets with salt, pepper, and paprika.
+Mince/grate the ginger and garlic.

 - Ensure your oven rack is adjusted to the middle position and preheat your broiler to medium-high.